 It’s important to only take an antibiotic when you aren’t able to heal on your own, to lessen the chance that bacteria in the future may change and become resistant to treatment.
 Also, only use antibiotics to prevent and treat bacterial infections.
 Antibiotics can’t treat viral infections, like the common cold.

-2: Follow your doctor’s orders
+2. Follow your doctor’s instructions

 When a doctor gives you a prescription for antibiotics, they need to be taken exactly as prescribed.
-Take the full course of treatment – even if you start feeling better, don’t stop taking them until your doctor instructs you to.
+Take the full course of treatment.
+Even if you start feeling better, don’t stop taking them until your doctor instructs you to.
 Follow the dosage exactly as prescribed, don’t take an antibiotic for the incorrect length of time and don’t save them for later.

-3: Don’t share antibiotics
+3. Don’t share antibiotics

 Prescriptions are meant for individual patients, for several reasons.
 If you take antibiotics prescribed for someone else, it may not be effective in fighting the infection you have.
 There’s also the possibility of an allergic reaction if you’ve never taken the antibiotic before.
 Additionally, even if the antibiotic is meant to treat your specific infection, the dosage may not be correct.

 It’s good to take care of yourself to try and prevent illness.
 Proper hand washing and good hygiene go a long way.
-Natural treatments such as honey, garlic, onions and certain essential oils may also help manage certain symptoms.
+Natural treatments such as honey, garlic, onions and some essential oils may also help manage certain symptoms.
 But if symptoms like fever, congestion and sore throat aren’t improving or are worsening after a couple of days, it’s a good idea to get in touch with a doctor or clinician.